rtomasa/MkDocs_RePlay/docs/install.md

 # Installation

-First we need to install Replay OS into your MicroSD card.
+First we need to install RePlayOS into your MicroSD card.

 ## Flashing the image

 * We suggest you to use [Raspberry Pi Imager](https://www.raspberrypi.com/software/){target=_blank} for flashing the system to the MicroSD card.
 Download it from their [official web site](https://www.raspberrypi.com/software/){target=_blank} and install it.

-* Next, download the latest version of RePlay OS from the [Download](./download.md) section.
+* Next, download the latest version of RePlayOS from the [Download](./download.md) section.

 * Now insert your MicroSD card into your computer and open Raspberry Pi Imager.
 Then, click on **CHOOSE OS**:
 ![Step 1](img/inst_01.png)